 For this purpose, you can count as qualifying days all days within a period of 12 consecutive months once you are physically present and have your tax home in a foreign country for 330 full days.
-To figure your maximum exclusion, multiply \$70,000 by the number of your qualifying days in the year, and then divide the result by the number of days in your tax year.
+To figure your maximum exclusion, multiply \$70,000 by the number of your qualifying days in the year, and then divide the result by the number of days in your

 Example.
-You report your income on the calendar-year basis and qualify under the bona fide residence test for only 75 days during 1995.
-You can exclude a maximum of 75/365 of \$70,000, or \$14,384, of your foreign earned income for the year.
-If you qualify under the bona fide residence test for all of 1996, you can exclude your foreign earned income up to the full \$70,000 limit for 1996.
+You report your income on the calendar-year basis and qualified under the bona fide residence test for only 75 days last year.
+You can exclude a maximum of 75/365 of \$70,000, or \$14,384, of your foreign earned income for last year.
+If you qualify under the bona fide residence test for all of this year, you can exclude your foreign earned income up to the full \$70,000 limit.
+If last year was a leap year, you would multiply \$70,000 by 75/366.
+Your maximum exclusion for last year would be \$14,344.